Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Discussion

 \subsection{Computational Cost}

 Computational efficiency is critical when deploying algorithms for large-scale or frequently updated recommender systems.
-Models that demand substantial time and resources may be infeasible for practical deployment or iterative experimentation.
-Therefore, we chose the biggest dataset for each diffusion-based model analyzed in this work, and we compared their training and inference times (averaged across the 10 runs) on the chosen dataset with the training and inference times of a fast, well-established baseline \idest ItemKNN, and of the best-performing baseline method (if ItemKNN is the best baseline, we chose the second best-performing one).
+Models that demand substantial resources may be infeasible for practical deployment or iterative experimentation.
+Therefore, for each diffusion-based model analyzed in this work, we select the largest dataset on which we ran experiments and compare its training and inference times (averaged across 10 runs) on that dataset with those of a fast, well-established baseline \idest ItemKNN, as well as with those of the most effective baseline method.
+If ItemKNN was already the best baseline, we used the second-best one.
 The experiments were conducted on a GeForce RTX 3090 GPU with 24 GB of RAM, and on an i9-13900K CPU with 64 GB of RAM (see Section \ref{subsec:computational_resources} for further details).
-Training time is the time needed to train the model with the best hyperparameters (averaged across the 10 runs for diffusion-based models), while inference time refers to the total time required to process all users in the test set; throughput is calculated as the number of test users divided by the total inference time.
+Training time is the time needed to train the model with the best hyperparameters (averaged across 10 runs for diffusion-based models), inference time refers to the total time required to serve recommendations to all users in the test set, and throughput is calculated as the number of test users divided by the total inference time.

 Table \ref{tab:time} presents the results.
-Overall, diffusion-based methods tend to have longer or more variable training times than ItemKNN, but they often provide faster inference speeds, on par with or better than linear methods such as SLIM.
-However, the exact trade-off between time-cost and model performance varies depending on the dataset.
+Overall, diffusion-based methods tend to have longer or more variable training times than ItemKNN, but they often provide faster inference, on par with or better than linear methods such as SLIM.
+This fast inference time can be explained by the relatively small number of diffusion steps that most methods adopt, see Table \ref{tab:diff-steps}.
+However, the exact trade-off between time-cost and model effectiveness varies depending on the dataset.
 For instance, T-DiffRec and LT-DiffRec require nearly 10,000 sec of GPU time for training on Amazon-Books, whereas CF-Diff is more moderate (about 550 sec) on Anime but has a less efficient inference than SLIM.

-In some cases, particularly on \emph{Amazon-Books clean}, ItemKNN excels in both accuracy and efficiency.
-Ultimately, our analysis highlights the need to evaluate the full cost–benefit ratio, since even the best-performing diffusion-based methods may introduce heavy training overheads, and simpler algorithms frequently provide a more favorable trade-off between speed and accuracy.
+In some cases, particularly on \emph{Amazon-Books clean}, ItemKNN excels in both effectiveness and efficiency.
+Ultimately, our analysis highlights the need to evaluate the full cost–benefit ratio, since even the most effective diffusion-based methods may introduce heavy training overheads, and simpler algorithms frequently provide a more favorable trade-off between effectiveness and efficiency.